 We know that Google Ads can be hugely profitable when done right, it’s such a great way to drive traffic to your website.
 However, if you’re making common PPC mistakes, you’re most likely throwing money away, so you really need to know where you’re going wrong when managing a pay per click campaign in order to get the best return on your investment.

-Top 5 PPC Mistakes
+Top 5 PPC Mistakes With Paid Search

-1) You’re choosing the wrong keyword matches.
+1) You’re choosing the wrong keyword matches in your PPC advertising.

 You can add your own keywords to a Google Ads campaign in 3 different formats as follows: